alex-free/alex-free.github.io/readme.md

 # Xbox 360

-* [Xbox 360 Hack Pack](xbox-360-hack-pack) - Everything you need to hack an Xbox 360, ready to be copied onto a USB drive in one download!
+* [360 Hack Pack](360-hack-pack) - Everything you need to hack an Xbox 360, ready to be copied onto a USB drive in one download!

+* [Simple 360 Nand Flasher Fork](https://github.com/alex-free/XDK_Projects) - This is my fork of Simple 360 Nand Flasher.
+The [changes](https://github.com/Swizzy/XDK_Projects/pull/7) made it into [upstream](https://github.com/Swizzy/XDK_Projects), but I have a Read Only build for BadUpdate consoles in the [releases](https://github.com/alex-free/XDK_Projects/releases) you might want.